swift-server/sswg/proposals/0010-mongo-swift-driver.md

     ) throws

     /**
-     * Shuts this `MongoClient` down, closing all connections to the server and cleaning up internal state.
+     * Closes this `MongoClient`, closing all connections to the server and cleaning up internal state.
      *
      * Call this method exactly once when you are finished using the client.
-You must ensure that all operations
+You must ensure that all operations using
-     * using the client have completed before calling this.
+     * the client have completed before calling this.
      *
+     * The returned future will not be fulfilled until all cursors and change streams created from this client have been
+     * been killed, and all sessions created from this client have been ended.
+     *
-     * The returned future must be fulfilled before the `EventLoopGroup` provided to this client's constructor
+     * The returned future must be fulfilled before the `EventLoopGroup` provided to this client's constructor is shut
-     * is shut down.
+     * down.
      */
-    public func shutdown() -> EventLoopFuture<Void>
+    public func close() -> EventLoopFuture<Void>

     /**
      * Shuts this `MongoClient` down in a blocking fashion, closing all connections to the server and cleaning up